Director - Dr. Richard Thorn. (May 2014)

 Conor is an experienced project manager with extensive experience in Environmental Consultancy, in the management of personnel and key project deliverables.
 Conor is currently Centre Manager for Scouting Ireland at Larch Hill International Scout and Guide Centre.
 Conor is responsible for the overall management of the centre from day to day operations to the long term strategic development of the centre.
 Prior, Conor held the posts of Senior Environmental Consultant/Project Manager at WYG Environmental and RAW Group where he was responsible for the management and implementation of environmental projects including contaminated land assessment, remediation, due diligence, IPC license compliance monitoring and air quality assessments.

-Director - Myles Kelly, Inland Fisheries Ireland (January 2014)
+Chairperson and Director - Myles Kelly, Inland Fisheries Ireland (January 2014)

 Myles Kelly has worked in Inland Fisheries since 1996 when he began his career with the ESB.
 In 1998 Myles joined the Central Fisheries Board (CFB) where he worked on the Western Lakes Programme.
 He went on to work on the Shannon-Erne Waterway project in 1999.
 In 2000, he proposed and subsequently project managed the development of the CFB website.
 Myles was nominated to the Board of the CFB in 2005 as the Staff Representative for a 5 year term.
 He has worked on a variety of projects for the CFB and Inland Fisheries Ireland in the education and outreach area including Something Fishy, Fisheries Awareness Week, Angling For Youth Development.
 Myles has illustrated a number of books and other publications and written articles for angling magazines.
 He is a qualified fly casting instructor, angling coach and angling coach tutor.
-Myles Kelly is currently employed as the website manager for Inland Fisheries Ireland.
+Myles Kelly is currently employed as the Communications manager for Inland Fisheries Ireland.

-Board Member – Lorraine FitzGerald, Business in the Community Ireland (October 2014)
+Director – Lorraine FitzGerald, Business in the Community Ireland (October 2014)

 Lorraine has a B.Sc. in Environmental Science from NUI, Galway, a M.Sc. in Sustainable Development from DIT, Bolton Street and a Certificate in Training and Further Education from NUI, Maynooth.
 Lorraine is curently a Corporate Responsibility Advisor with Business in the Community Ireland advising and guiding corporate members on their Corporate Responsibility strategies with particular emphasis on environment activities.
 Lorraine brings over 13 years’ experience from the environmental communications and knowledge exchange areas both in Ireland and Scotland.
 With a scientific grounding she has raised awareness of complex issues including climate change, waste, energy and biodiversity as part of influential national campaigns and programmes.
 Prior to this, Lorraine worked in Scotland on Adaptation Scotland, a national programme building capacity among Scotland’s businesses to enable effective climate change adaptation.
 Previously she worked for RPS in Ireland and was central to the development of some of the most high profile environmental awareness campaigns such as CHANGE, the national awareness and communication campaign on climate change, Notice Nature, the national awareness campaign on biodiversity and the award winning Race Against Waste campaign.